What is a healthcare benefit allowance?

 A benefit allowance is an amount of money an employer provides to an employee for a specific benefit purpose.
 For example, you can offer an allowance for healthcare, wellness, or transportation.
 Employers can provide these allowances through reimbursement, with a benefits debit card, or as a taxable stipend that's added to an employee's paycheck.

-A healthcare benefit allowance is any payment by an employer for an employee's healthcare expenses.
+A healthcare benefit allowance is any contribution from an employer for an employee's healthcare expenses.
 It's a broad name for plans such as employer healthcare arrangements1 or employer payment plans.

-One common type of benefit allowance that’s considered a formal health plan is a health reimbursement arrangement (HRA).
-This tax-free, IRS-approved health benefit is made with legal plan documents.
+One common type of benefit allowance that's considered a formal health plan is a health reimbursement arrangement (HRA).
+You use legal plan documents with this tax-free benefit.

 There's also a type of healthcare benefit allowance that doesn't need plan documents, which is a health stipend.